Aeroluna/LunaCoopMod/README.md

 - Increased visual scale of Hunter Killers by 20%

-When Hunter Killers were given the webby skin, their scale was reset to the normal Hydralisk scale.
+When Hunter Killers were given the webby skin, their scale was accidently reset to the normal Hydralisk scale.

 - Buffed Infested Drop Roaches to Corpser Roaches.

 Corpser representation!

+- Reduced Scourge vespene cost by 25.
+- Removed Simplified Genome.
+- Added Dampening Membrane upgrade that reduces the splash and spell damage dealt to Scourge by 75%.
+- Increased Corruptor damage from 14 (+14 vs Armored) to 28 (+14 vs Armored).

+Scourge were incredibly inefficient to morph before evolving Simplified Genome, so it has been made baseline.
+If you've ever felt the pain of watching your Scourge die to one storm, the new upgrade should help increase the reliability of Scourge against AOE.
+Corruptor damage has also been buffed so they have actual DPS instead of just tickling air comps.
+These changes should improve Zagara's anti-air capabilities.

+- Increased max supply from 100 to 150.

+One of Zagara's greatest weaknesses is the inability to hit a critical mass of units to trade efficiently.

 - Changed Zagara's temporary units to visually burrow away instead of exploding when expiring.
 - Added Swarm Networks.